Der Jung Tuner Review

 They sell a wide variety of designs that range in price from about $15 to $70.
 I decided to purchase the tuners priced in the middle - about $35.
 The tuners I received are half the price of the Shaller tuners I buy and an even small fraction of the price of some Rubner tuners I have recently acquired for a new project; however, the Der Jungs perform equally with them, if not actually better.

-Although some of their designs are a bit eccentric, they are fresh and this Taiwan-based company is certainly challenging the market's traditional price point for their quality.
+Although some of their designs are a bit eccentric, they are novel and this Taiwan-based company is certainly challenging the market's traditional price point for their quality.

 About a year after first sampling the first set I bought I reached out to the company using the contact form on their website and had a back and forth email conversation with "Joe" (I am sure that's not his traditional name).
 They had a minimum order of 100 machines and they had just started selling the sets with roller bearings, so I decided to move forward with buying some sets in bulk.
-Although I have started advertising Sloane or Gilbert tuners as the go to option, I used the sets I ordered for about three or four years and they work wonderfully.
-The set pictured can easily be taken apart for parts replacement or adjustments and none of the guitars I made that use them have been reported to have any issues.
+Although I have started using Sloane and Gilbert tuners as my main options, I used the sets I ordered for about three or four years and they work wonderfully.
+The set pictured can easily be taken apart for servicing or adjustments and thus far, none have been reported to have any issues.

 The only drawback - In my estimation, the basic design of these tuning machines are essentially copies of Gotoh tuners.
 Dealing with anything made in China bears a possible lack of respect for intellectual property.
 This might not be the case, but this possibility has made me more hesitant to use them on my latest guitars.